Education Research Current Organisation and Cooperation NL

 Something went wrong with processing the request.

-Last updated on 5 February 2024
+Last updated on 12 August 2024

 Reviewing a paper, gathering information or structuring notes - students already make use of ChatGPT and other AI.
 But how can you, as a teacher, use this tool as your assistant?
-In this teaching tip, you will discover how to use ChatGPT and how it can support you in your course design.
+In this teaching tip, you will discover how to use ChatGPT or Microsoft Copilot and how it can support you in your course design.

 Step 2: write clear and specific prompts